johnregan3/simple-scripts/readme.txt

 == Description ==

-An easy-to-use WordPress Plugin to add custom scripts (like Google Analytics) to your website's Header and/or Footer.
+An easy-to-use WordPress Plugin to add custom scripts (like Google Analytics) to your website's header and/or footer.
 Great for Administrators who don't want to store their custom scripts in a theme's options.
 These fields will remain even if the theme is changed.

 **Features**